SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 ### Kafka Configuration

-As topic configuration is not defined in the service any more, all properties but `name` have been removed from the topic configuration.
+As topic configuration is not defined in the service anymore, all properties but `name` have been removed from the topic configuration.

 ```diff
 # example changes in config.yml